 Those who seek lots of coffee in a hurry will love the quick brew cycle of this coffee maker.
-The Bunn Velocity Brew BT drip coffee maker with its stainless steel-lined thermal carafe whips up a large coffee pot of joe at astonishing speed.
+The Bunn Velocity Brew BT drip coffee maker with its stainless-steel-lined thermal carafe whips up a large coffee pot of joe at astonishing speed.
 In as little as 3 minutes, 33 seconds, the coffee maker can deliver full batches of tasty drip to drink.

-Cold brew coffee is delicious, but it can be a pain to make.
-Oxo's cold brew coffee maker takes much of the headache out of the process.
-This Oxo Brew coffee maker saturates coffee grounds evenly and lets you drain cold brewed coffee from them into its glass carafe with relative ease.
+Cold-brew coffee is delicious, but it can be a pain to make.
+Oxo's cold-brew coffee maker takes much of the headache out of the process.
+This Oxo Brew coffee maker saturates coffee grounds evenly and lets you drain cold-brewed coffee from them into its glass carafe with relative ease.

 Judging by the Ratio Eight appliance, the people at Ratio believe that a coffee maker should be beautiful as well as functional.
-Starting at $645, each brewer is crafted from a selection of premium materials like walnut, mahogany and glass.
+Starting at $495, each brewer is crafted from a selection of premium materials like walnut, mahogany and glass.
 (Both the water reservoir and carafe are made from hand-blown glass.)
-Their sturdy aluminum bases are available in numerous finishes as well.
+The sturdy aluminum bases are available in numerous finishes as well.
 And yes, the Ratio Eight with its glass carafe also makes excellent drip.

 While the GE Appliances Cafe Specialty Drip Coffee Maker doesn't come cheap, it does offer a lot for the money.
 It's an excellent brewer that brews fast and with exceptional water temperature control.
-It also offers a quality thermal carafe, makes 10-cup batches, and links to Wi-Fi to provide smart app control.
-The Cafe is easy on the eyes too, using lots of brushed metal in its design.
+It also offers a quality thermal carafe, makes 10-cup batches and links to Wi-Fi to provide smart app control.
+The Cafe is easy on the eyes, too, using lots of brushed metal in its design.
 Read our GE Appliances Specialty Drip Coffee Maker review.

 A note on testing coffee makers

 After brewing coffee, we take sample readings of the produced coffee liquid with an optical refractometer.
-Given we factor in the amount of water and freshly ground coffee used, that data lets us calculate the Total Dissolved Solids percentage of each brew.
+Given that we factor in the amount of water and freshly ground coffee used, that data lets us calculate the Total Dissolved Solids percentage of each brew.
 From there we arrive at the extraction percentage.
-The ideal range is commonly thought to be between 18 and 20%.
+The ideal range is commonly thought to be between 18% and 20%.